kemdev/kemdev/README.md

 ### 👨‍💻 About Me :
 I am a Full Stack Developer ┌<img src="https://media.giphy.com/media/7FgozREBtahrxYNsYN/giphy.gif" width="20" >\ from Syria-Germany.
-- 👋 Hi, I’m Kareem
+- 🏗️ I'm web developer
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning at DCI
 - 💞️ I’m looking to collaborate on some real project on web develop or web design